 A martial artist friend came to me a few weeks ago, a little confused about stretching.
 He'd heard a lot of conflicting information about why, when and how to stretch for maximum benefit, and he wanted to some clear guidance.
 I've since had two other subscribers ask me exactly the same question which suggests that it's an excellent topic for a feature article.

+WHY STRETCH?
 If you try to stretch a rubber band to its limits when it's cold, one of two things will happen.
 Either it won't stretch very far or it will simply snap.
 If, however, you roll it around in your hands and give it a few less intense 'practice stretches', stretching it to its full extent becomes easy, and the likelihood of snapping it is minimal.

 Your muscles work very similarly.
 Doing any kind of exercise involving a range of movement your body isn't used to is just like stretching the rubber band.
 If you try to do it 'cold', you'll either get a very small range of movement or you move too far and 'snap' (or tear) the muscle tissue.
 Warm up first however do a few practice stretches and your full range of motion is easy to achieve safely.